-Cool Bars & Nightlife
+Cool Bars & Nightlife in Richmond

 Richmond has more than 20 different craft breweries making it a surprisingly great destination for brewery fans—even if the local brew of choice is more often than not a cheap PBR (you’ve got the college students to thank for that).

 Check out richmondbeertrail.com for more brewery and pub information from Richmond.
 But thankfully it’s not all about beer in Richmond; the city is also home to craft distilleries such as Reservoir Distillery which produces bourbon, wheat and rye whiskies.